Māori people: History

-Origins from Polynesia
+Origins in Polynesia

 The Māori settlement of New Zealand represents an end-point of a long chain of island-hopping voyages in the South Pacific.

-No credible evidence exists of pre-Māori settlement of New Zealand; on the other hand, compelling evidence from archaeology, linguistics, and physical anthropology indicates that the first settlers migrated from Polynesia and became the Māori.
+No credible evidence exists of pre-Māori settlement of New Zealand.
+Compelling evidence from archaeology, linguistics, and physical anthropology indicates that the first settlers migrated from Polynesia and became the Māori.
 Evidence indicates that their ancestry (as part of the larger group of Austronesian peoples) stretches back 5,000 years, to the indigenous peoples of Taiwan.
 Polynesian people settled a large area encompassing Tonga, Samoa, Tahiti, Hawaiʻi, Easter Island (Rapa Nui) – and finally New Zealand.

 The date of first arrival and settlement is a matter of debate.
-There may have been some exploration and settlement before the eruption of Mount Tarawera (c.
-1315), based on finds of bones from Polynesian rats and rat-gnawed shells, and evidence of widespread forest fires in the decade or so prior.
-One 2022 study using advanced radiocarbon technology suggests that "early Māori settlement happened in the North Island between AD 1250 and AD 1275".
-However, a synthesis of archaeological and genetic evidence concludes that, whether or not some settlers arrived before the Tarawera eruption, the main settlement period was in the decades after it, somewhere between 1320 and 1350.
-This broadly aligns with analyses from Māori oral traditions, which describe the arrival of ancestors in a number of large ocean-going canoes (waka) as a planned mass migration c.
+Radiocarbon dating of rat bones and rat-gnawed seeds and woody seed cases has indicated that Polynesian rats, and therefore humans, arrived circa 1280 AD.
+A 2022 study using radiocarbon technology found that settlement probably occurred in the North Island between 1250 and 1275.
+Confirmed archaeological evidence lags this though, as no human remains, artefacts or structures are confidently dated to earlier than an eruption of Mount Tarawera around 1314.
+A consideration of archaeological and genetic evidence hypothesised that, regardless of whether or not some settlers arrived earlier, the main settlement period was in the first half of the 14th century.
+This broadly aligns with analyses from Māori oral traditions, which describe the arrival of ancestors in large ocean-going canoes (waka) as a planned migration c.
 1350.

-They had a profound impact on their environment from their first settlement in New Zealand and voyages further south, with definitive archaeological evidence of brief settlement as far south as Enderby Island.
-Some have speculated that Māori explorers may have been the first humans to discover Antarctica: According to a 19th-century translation by Stephenson Percy Smith, part of the Rarotongan oral history describes Ui-te-Rangiora, around the year 650, leading a fleet of Waka Tīwai south until they reached, "a place of bitter cold where rock-like structures rose from a solid sea".
-Based on interpretations by Wehi and her colleagues, subsequent commentators speculated that these brief descriptions might match the Ross Ice Shelf, or possibly the Antarctic mainland, or icebergs surrounded by sea ice found in the Southern Ocean.
-Other scholars are far more sceptical, raising serious problems with Smith's translations, and noting the seafaring technologies required for Antarctic voyaging.
-Regardless of these debates, the Māori were sophisticated seafarers and New Zealand has a strong association with Antarctica, and a wish by some for Māori values to be integral to human presence there.
+There is definitive archaeological evidence of brief settlement as far south as Enderby Island, but there is no evidence of travel further south into Antarctic waters despite occasional speculation.